Taking care of our patriots

 - Only the Sports Medicine Staff can and will use all non-expendable athletic training supplies.

-Beginning with the 2010-2011 academic year, The John Carroll School implemented the ImPACT test for all contact and collision sports including Football, Cheerleading, Field Hockey, Equestrian, Soccer, Basketball, Wrestling, Baseball, Softball, Lacrosse, and Rugby.
-All students who wish to try out for these programs must complete the test prior to trying out for the team.
-The ImPACT Test is a computerized program that evaluates and documents multiple aspects of neurocognitive functioning, including verbal and visual memory, attention span, brain processing speed, reaction time, and post-concussive symptoms.
-The user-friendly injury documentation system enables clinicians to track injury from the field and through the recovery process.
-A CONCUSSION is defined as a disturbance in the function of the brain, induced by traumatic forces.
+A concussion is defined as a disturbance in the function of the brain, induced by traumatic forces.
 Typically, these forces may result from a direct blow to the head, neck, or face, or may be an indirect force to the head caused by a blow elsewhere on the body.
 Some common features of concussion include:

-- May present as headache, nausea, confusion, balance or memory problems, loss of focus or attention, fatigue, lethargy, irritability or emotional changes.
+- Headache, nausea, confusion, balance or memory problems, loss of focus or attention, fatigue, lethargy, irritability or emotional changes

-- Typically results in a short-lived impairment of neurological function that resolves spontaneously but may be recurrent with future injury.
+- Short-lived impairment of neurological function that resolves spontaneously but may be recurrent with future injury

-- All cases of concussion will dictate use of the modified SCAT for monitoring of symptoms and managing return to play.
+- All cases of concussion will dictate use of the SCAT 3 for monitoring of symptoms and managing return to play.

 - This tool should be administered to the athlete by the athletic trainer or physician.